Should I Refinance My Federal Student Loans?

 How Are Refinancing and Consolidation Different?

-Consolidation takes your student loans and bundles them together.
-Different servicers manage direct consolidation loans, allowing federal borrowers to repay with one monthly bill.
-Consolidation, however, does not typically get you a lower interest rate (you’ll see why in the next paragraph).
-Refinancing, on the other hand, takes your old loans and finances them at new interest rates with a private lender.
+Consolidation takes multiple federal student loans and bundles them together, allowing borrowers to repay with one monthly bill.
+Consolidation does not typically get you a lower interest rate (you’ll see why in the next paragraph).
+Refinancing, on the other hand, rolls your old federal and private loans into a new private loan with a different loan term and interest rate.

-When you consolidate federal student loans through the Direct Consolidation Loan program, the resulting interest rate is the weighted average of the original loans’ rates, rounded up to the nearest eighth of a percent, which means you don’t usually save any money there.
-If your monthly payment goes down, it’s usually the result of lengthening the loan term, which means you’ll spend more on total interest in the long run.
+When you consolidate federal student loans through the Direct Consolidation Loan program, the resulting interest rate is the weighted average of the original loans’ rates, rounded up to the nearest one-eighth of a percent.
+This means you don’t usually save any money.
+If your monthly payment goes down, it’s usually the result of lengthening the loan term, and you’ll spend more on total interest in the long run.

 Recommended: Student Loan Consolidation vs Refinancing

-What Are Potential Benefits to Refinancing Federal Student Loans?
+What Are Potential Benefits of Refinancing Federal Student Loans?

 Potential Savings in Interest